 If a problem occurs, stop the engine immediately.
-Refer to the Symptom column in the Troubleshooting Chart to identify the problem.
+Refer to the SYMPTOM column in the Troubleshooting Chart to identify the problem.

-If any indicator fails to illuminate when the key switch is in the ON position, see your authorized YANMAR industrial engine dealer or distributor for service before operating the engine.
+If any indicator fails to illuminate when the key switch is in the ON position, see Discountequipment for service before operating the engine.